Swimline: Protecting children

 The ASA with the NSPCC (National Society for the Prevention of Cruelty to Children) operates Swimline.

-Swimline was launched over 10 years ago and is a confidential freephone number provided for anyone involved in aquatics, adults or children, who believe that the welfare of someone under the age of 18 is at risk.
+Swimline was launched in 1998 and is a confidential freephone number provided for anyone involved in aquatics, adults or children, who believe that the welfare of someone under the age of 18 is at risk.
 This concern could be neglect, abuse, bullying or fear of someone or anything that is worrying you and you don’t know who to discuss it with.

 When calling Swimline you will get through to an answer phone where you will be asked to leave your name and contact details and if you wish some brief details of your concern.
 The ASA Safeguarding Team or a Swimline volunteer will call you back, listen to your concerns and agree a way forward with you.